“Service Design”, subtitled “From Insight to Implementation” by Andy Polaine, Lavrans Løvlie & Ben Reason.

 Have you read the book?
 What was your take on it?
 Share in the comments below!

 P.S.
 The pictures are shamelessly borrowed from http://rosenfeldmedia.com/.
-Should they have a problem with me promoting a product of theirs using their graphics, asking me in writing and I shall remove it right away.
+Should they have a problem with,, me promoting a product of theirs using their graphics, asking me in writing, and removing it right away.

 Photo credit: Pablo by Buffer